Eternal Security Is a Community Project

 Right here is one explanation why God would ordain that the Christian life be a life of individual and community vigilance, and why he would plan for eternal security to be a community project.
 The explanation is that this way of living the Christian life makes the glory of Christ the center of all our interaction.
 If eternal security were like a vaccination, then Christ might be honored on the day of the inoculation, but after that he may be forgotten, the way we forget our vaccinations.
 But not so if eternal security involves a daily battle against unbelief where the weapons of victory are faith-building exhortations about the trustworthiness of Christ and the greatness of Christ and the value of Christ over all things.
 If we must speak this way to each other every day to make sure that we all keep trusting him, then he is made much of day after day.
 He is always spoken of and always the center of attention.
 So God ordains that eternal security be a community project because he does not want his Son forgotten like a vaccination, but celebrated daily as the greatest treasure in the universe.

 Now it is plain from verses 12 and 13 that something more than preaching is in view here.
-I try to do this in my preaching—exhort you weekly not to have an evil heart of unbelief.
+I try to do this in my preaching — exhort you weekly not to have an evil heart of unbelief.
 But this text says two things more than that.
-One (in v.
-13) is that this exhorting is to happen "day after day," not just once a week.
-And the other is it is to be done by "one another" (v.
-13)—that is, you are to do it to each other, not just get it from the preacher.
+One (in verse 13) is that this exhorting is to happen "day after day," not just once a week.
+And the other is it is to be done by "one another" (verse 13) — that is, you are to do it to each other, not just get it from the preacher.

 I urge you with all my heart to take this passage of Scripture seriously as you ponder whether your life matches this pattern of Christian living.
 Might not regular gathering with a small group of believers, who are bent on fighting for each other's faith, bring you to an enjoyment of assurance and security beyond anything you have known and release you for courageous witness and ministry in the world?
 I think that is what God is calling us to.